Cannabis terpenes, everything you need to know.

 If all of that sounds too abstract, think of essential oils.
 While terpenes and essential oils are not the same things, most essential oils contain high quantities of terpenes.
 Lemon essential oil, for example, is 94% limonene!

 Terpenes are hugely important signal molecules for plants.
 They can, for example, help to deter pests and attract beneficial insects.
 As such, they are also part of natural agricultural pesticides.

 Because of their flavor and fragrance properties, terpenes are also widely used in the food and cosmetics industries, either as part of the plants or plant extracts (like essential oils) used in the process or in isolated form.

-Most commonly known as the “entourage effect,” this interaction and its effects have been detailed by Dr. Ethan Russo.
+More recently, the growth of the cannabis industry has lead to a new interest in terpenes, as they are thought to be involved in the so-called entourage effect.
+This effect describes how ingredients in cannabis act synergistically to modulate the overall effects of the plant.
 In a 2011 article published in the British Journal of Pharmacology, Dr. Russo demonstrated the synergy between the various compounds, effectively setting off a chain of events leading us to the present day.

-- Terpenes interact with cannabinoids and other compounds of the plants: their very presence can affect the way you will react to a certain strain.
+Terpenes are what give plants their unique flavor and fragrance and there are countless applications of terpenes across all industries, including the food, cosmetics, beverage and pharmaceutical sectors.
+In the special case of cannabis, terpenes are thought to interact with cannabinoids and their very presence can affect the way you will react to a certain strain.
 This is called the entourage effect.